-In Q3 2020, the project team aims to complete the following tasks:
+In Q1 2021, the project team aims to complete the following tasks:

-- Phase 2 Execute - o Continue construction of remaining customer site. - Phase 2 Closeout - o Closeout the three sites completed December 2019-February 2020 - Phase 3 Execute - Continued data collection on battery performance at the customer sites in that are in service - Begin testing of the customer aggregation software and dispatch of customer sites by the NYISO SCR and NYSEG CSRP programs
+- Phase 2 Closeout

+- Closeout the one remaining customer site in January 2021.

+- Phase 3 Execute

+- Continue data collection on battery performance at the customer sites that are in service.

+- Keep analyzing the battery availability.